mostateresnet/rimproject/README.md

 1. Install `Python` if not yet installed.
 2. Install `pip` if not yet installed.
 3. Install `pipenv` if not yet installed.
-4. Create and launch a virtual environment
+4. Create and launch a virtual environment <br/>
-    To launch a virtual environment for the project follow these steps:
+<tab/>To launch a virtual environment for the project follow these steps:
     1. Open the project folder and run `pipenv install` to create a new environment and install all dependencies.
     2. Run `pipenv shell` to switch to the environment we have just created.
 5. Migrate using `python manage.py migrate` command.